Back from Hell

 Back from Hell is the fifth studio album by American hip hop group Run-D.M.C., released on October 16, 1990, by Profile Records.
-The album was produced by the group members themselves.
+The album was produced by the group members.

 The album is notable for adopting more of a street attitude than their previous albums as well as using more curse words.
 The songs "Faces" and "Pause" introduce a new musical style: new jack swing.
-This album features vocals from Aaron Hall ("Don't Stop") and also Jam Master Jay rapping for the first time ("Faces", "Not Just Another Groove").
+This album features vocals from Aaron Hall ("Don't Stop") and also Jam Master Jay rapping for the first time ("Faces", "Not Just Another Groove" and "Pause").